 As we’ve been highlighting lately, fire risk assessments are a must now for the workplace.
-In the most serious cases ignorance can lead to injury or death but failure to comply to the 2005 Regulatory Reform of the Fire Safety act can mean a possible prison sentence.
+In the most serious cases, ignorance can lead to injury or death but failed to comply with the 2005 Regulatory Reform of the Fire Safety act can mean a possible prison sentence.
 A recent case saw a Preston landlord end up before a judge for putting lives at risk for failure to abide by fire safety rules and told he could end up in jail.

 As a guide the following items should be considered within the workplace:

 - Calling the fire brigade

 - Places of assembly and how to monitor visitors (roll call, sign-in book)